moogacs/docs.buf.build/docs/roadmap.md

 we want to enable modules to have stubs generated on-demand, for every version, for every possible Protobuf plugin, with consumption via language-native mechanisms.

-This feature is currently available for Buf's *experimental* [Go Module Proxy](bsr/remote-generation/overview.md#go-module-proxy).
+This feature is currently available for Buf's [Go Module Proxy](bsr/remote-generation/overview.md#go-module-proxy) which is currently in **alpha**.
 Given a module, such as `buf.build/acme/weather`, you can consume generated code for:

   - Plugin `protoc-gen-go` version `1.4.0`
   - Plugin `protoc-gen-go-grpc` version `1.0.0`